NikosGavalas/ntua-softeng/docs/Merged-Full.md

 ### Build & Deployment

 The project's deployment will revolve around [Docker](https://www.docker.com/).
-A linux bash script will be used to automate the process, which will do the following:
+A Linux bash script will be used to automate the process, which will do the following:

 1. Pull the source code from the repository.
 2. Build the project using a Makefile which in summary does the following
+	1. Add `https://nuget.gmantaos.com/api/v2/` to a temporary NuGet source, since some of the dependencies are hosted there.
-	1. Use `nuget restore`, which will download all the dependencies of the solution.
+	2. Use `nuget restore`, which will download all the dependencies of the solution.
+	3. Remove the above temporary source.
-	2. Use `xbuild`, which is a clone of the official `MSBuild`, to build all projects in the solution in the correct order using the *Release* configuration.
+	4. Use `xbuild`, which is a clone of the official `MSBuild`, to build all projects in the solution in the correct order using the *Release* configuration.
-3. Build the docker image from the `Dockerfile` which in summary does the following
+3. Build the Docker image from the `Dockerfile` which in summary does the following
 	1. Use an image that has `mono-complete` installed.
 	2. Copies the build folder `Pleisure/bin/Release/` to `/opt/Pleisure` inside the container
-	3. Runs the web server as the image's entrypoint using the command `mono /opt/Pleisure/Pleisure.exe`
+	3. Runs the web server as the image's entry-point using the command `mono /opt/Pleisure/Pleisure.exe`

 Additionally, any options that need to be passed to the application, such as the credentials for the MySql server for example, will be passed when running the container in the form of environment variables, like the following example